-- Application Programming Interfaces (APIs): My goal is to improve software reuse by helping developers use existing software libraries more effectively.
+- Code recommenders: My goal is to improve software reuse by helping developers use existing software libraries more effectively.
 I conduct empirical studies to understand the problems developers have when using APIs and the kind of information that helps them make better decisions.
 I then design automated techniques to solve these problems, such as recommending relevant code snippets or detecting API misuses.

-- Software Product Lines (SPLs): I develop techniques to help developers maintain their SPLs, or highly configurable systems (e.g., find configuration-related bugs).
-I also develop techniques to help developers migrate similar existing systems into an SPL.
+- Software Product Lines (SPLs): I develop variability analysis strategies to help developers reason about and maintain their SPLs, or highly configurable systems (e.g., find configuration-related bugs).